-WORKFORCE DEVELOPMENT PROGRAMS by CAMPUS

-These degree and certificate programs are designed to prepare students for direct entry into the workforce.
+WORKFORCE DEVELOPMENT PROGRAMS by CAMPUS These degree and certificate programs are designed to prepare students for direct entry into the workforce.
 They may advance students within their current career positions or open doors to new career opportunities.
 Coursework may apply towards a degree at a four-year university; check with an advisor for further information.
 The number of hours that apply to a degree will vary from one university to another.

-A: ASSOCIATE IN APPLIED SCIENCE DEGREE

-C: CERTIFICATE OF ACHIEVEMENT
+A: ASSOCIATE IN APPLIED SCIENCE DEGREE C: CERTIFICATE OF ACHIEVEMENT

 DEGREE PROGRAM METRO NORTHEAST SOUTHEAST WEST

 Accounting

-Accounting Assistant С С С С
+Accounting Assistant С С C С

 Accounting Specialist A/C A/C A/C A/C

 Accounting Software Applications Specialist A/C A/C A/C A/C

-Income Tax Specialist С С
+Income Tax Specialist C C

-Payroll Administration Specialist С
+Payroll Administration Specialist C

 Allied Health

+Cardiovascular Technology (available Fall 2014) Owasso A

 Dental Hygiene A

-Diagnostic Medical Sonography (Available Fall 2013) Owasso A/C
+Diagnostic Medical Sonography Owasso A/C

-Medical Laboratory Technician Α
+Medical Laboratory Technician A

 Phlebotomy A С

 Occupational Therapy Assistant С

 Pharmacy Technician С

 Physical Therapist Assistant A

 Radiography A

 Respiratory Care A

 Aviation Sciences Technology A

 Air Traffic Control A

 Aviation Maintenance Technology A

-Management A
+Management А

 Professional Pilot A

 Biotechnology A/C

 Business A

 Administrative Careers A/C С

 Child Development

-Center Director Α
+Center Director A

 Certificate of Mastery С

 Credential Preparation (CDA) С